 Step 2.
 Downgrade from macOS 11 to Catalina or Mojave

 After you erase the startup drive, you can quit Disk Utility and go back to the main macOS Utilities screen.

 Step 1: Choose Reinstall macOS under macOS Utilities.

 Step 2: Click Continue and then follow the onscreen instructions to reinstall macOS Mojave.

 It's quite common if you are faced with some annoying problems after macOS Big Sur update, such download issues, performance and app problems.
-Even worse, your Mac computer won't boot after Catalina/Big Surupdate.
+Even worse, your Mac computer becomes frozen or won't boot after Big Surupdate.
 In this case, you may think all data stored on your Mac will lose forever.